 (10/08/2024, in Submission to AP)

 Abstract: Background.
 Friedrich Nietzsche said: What doesn’t kill me makes me stronger.
 Using aggregated data from four continents, we conducted the first meta-analysis of the association between Posttraumatic growth (PTG) and Covid-19 .
 Our question was: Could the deadly pandemic lead to PTG, the positive gain arising from the struggle with trauma, in populations with diverse cultures and performing different roles (e.g., patients, health providers, and general populations) during this global crisis.
 Method.
-PubMed (30), PsychINFO (6), Academic Search Complete (4), Ovid MEDLINE (20), electronic databases were systematically searched (05/23/2023—05/31/2024) to identify eligible studies reporting the targeted association by suing the predetermined Medical Subject Heading and psychological terms.
+PubMed (30), PsychINFO (6), Academic Search Complete (4), Ovid MEDLINE (20), electronic databases were systematically searched (05/23/2023—05/31/2024) to identify eligible studies reporting the targeted association by using the predetermined Medical Subject Heading and psychological terms.
 Adjusted effect estimates were employed, and pooled analysis was conducted, using the Hartung-Knapp-Sidik-Jonkman random-effects model.
 Sensitivity and subgroup analyses were performed.
 The Meta-analysis-of-Observational-Studies-in-Epidemiology (MOOSE) reporting guideline was followed.
 Results.
 The final selection involved a composite of 75 studies, comprising 67,611 participants.
 COVID-19 was significantly associated with PTG as mostly determined by Posttraumatic Growth Inventory (PTGI) (g= 1.9813 ; 95%CI, 0.76-3.2; p = 0.0015).
 A post-hoc analysis showed that various types of coping strategies had a significant effect in the model baseline effect size with PTG in 38 studies (N=23,386).
 Conclusion.
 The findings indicate that COVID-19 pandemic events could be associated with PTG as an optimal population outcome.
 More prospective studies and research on underlying bio-behavioral mechanisms are needed in future investigation.
 Implications: Exploring the PTG phenomena may orient psychological intervention and health policy to positive changes in populations affected in catastrophic pandemics.
 Keywords: Meta-analysis and systematic review, cardiovascular disease (COVID-19), post-traumatic growth (PTG), myocardial infarction, stroke, cardiac procedures

 Introduction

 Since the World Health Organization declared the 2019 novel coronavirus (Covid-19) as a global emergency (Sohrabi et al., 2020), the pandemic has created a sweeping impact on mortality and detrimental psychiatric consequences in three years (O’Connor et al., 2020; Wang et al., 2022).
 Unlike other severe diseases (e.g., cardiovascular diseases, cancer), Covid-19’s effect is pervasive and traumatic, influencing many sectors of populations (Krishnamoorthy et al., 2020) and at all levels (individual, family, community, nation, and the word).
-In medical settings, its highly contiguous nature also generated health and existential threats to both patients and health-care providers (Adjorlolo et al., 2022; Castiglioni et al., 2023; Chen et al., 2021; Khattab et al., 2020; Lewis et al., 2022; Yeung et al., 2022; Zhang et al., 20210)
+In medical settings, its highly contagious nature also generated health and existential threats to both patients and health-care providers (Adjorlolo et al., 2022; Castiglioni et al., 2023; Chen et al., 2021; Khattab et al., 2020; Lewis et al., 2022; Yeung et al., 2022; Zhang et al., 20210)

-Consequently, mental health problems, psychiatric distress, and alter human cognition (e.g., negative thoughts or views of the world) could rise as do following other traumas (Moreland et al., 2023).
+Consequently, mental health problems, psychiatric distress, and altered human cognition (e.g., negative thoughts or views of the world) could rise as do following other traumas (Moreland et al., 2023).
 Nevertheless, positive cognition, such as posttraumatic growth (PTG), can also emerge with struggles as trauma-related psychological gains (e.g., positive mindset changes in cognition and worldview) (Calhoun & Tedeschi, 2006).
 Most observed domains of PTG involved greater positive changes in personal strength, appreciation of life, and social relationships.
 PTG includes a posttraumatic outlook change in varied domains, or positive outlook, that could lead to optimal behavioral alternation.
 The worldview-based gain is consistent with psychiatrist Frankl’s (2004; p.
 XIII) survival tenon: “when we are no longer able to change a situation, we are challenged to change ourselves.”